Filippo011235/B.Eng-Thesis-WaSoR/README.md

 <img src="Miscellaneous/CNN/fold1_O_Multi_Loss.png"  alt="CNN opti multi loss"  width="450">
 <img src="Miscellaneous/Results/CNN_Multi.png"  alt="CNN multi">

-In spite of the increase in the Dropout layer parameter, the phenomenon of overfitting still increased relative to previous experiments.
+In spite of the increase in the Dropout layer parameter, overfitting still increased relative to previous experiments.

 Multiplying the data resulted in better accuracy in all classes, apart from a slight deterioration in Misc.
 These results would still need to be confronted with classifying new objects.
 However, the method of equalization seems to help with smaller classes.